-We pride ourselves on our record of ‘outstanding’ teaching (noted again by Ofsted in January 2012) which encourages boys to exceed expectations and achieve the best possible results.
+We pride ourselves on our record of ‘outstanding’ teaching.
+In 2015 Ofsted noted that ‘the teaching of English is consistently strong’ and the progress of students is ‘rapid’; in April 2018 Ofsted confirmed that ‘attainment is consistently good in English.’
+We encourage boys to exceed expectations and achieve the best possible results.
 We encourage our students to think for themselves, to analyse language with originality and perception, to develop into confident, highly skilled critics.
 There are no barriers.
 Boys are expected to work hard and commit totally to all aspects of the course.
 In return, we aim to inspire, encourage and praise, because enjoyment breeds motivation, which in turn, breeds success.

 ‘Boys will achieve their full academic potential.
 What makes English at Brymore unique?
 The fact that in many cases, they will go beyond this.’